 1 Section 7.3.
 Promotion/Hiring.
 In the event a job opening is to be filled by the promotion of 2 an employee in the bargaining unit, the following factors shall be considered in selecting 3 employees for promotion and to fill vacancies and new jobs: 4 (a) ability and qualifications to perform the work, determined by oral interviews, written tests 5 and practical skills assessments where possible (in which event the test and assessments 6 will be monitored by someone from the Human Resources Office and the Union if so 7 requested); and 8 (b) performance reviews and disciplinary history over the previous three years; and 9 (c) seniority.
-0 (d) beginning on October 1st, 2020, one must be cleared as an attending Paramedic by 1 Alachua County's Medical Director prior to promotion (or obtain "paramedic 2 clearance"); however, employees hired before October 1st, 2020 may test for promotion 3 and if placed on an Eligibility Promotional list, will be required to obtain paramedic 4 clearance prior to being promoted.
-Such employees will keep their relative position on 5 the Eligibility Promotional list until they obtain paramedic clearance or the list expires.
-6 Where, as among the employees concerned, factors (a) and (b) are equal, factor (c) shall 7 govern.
-8 Prior to the testing process, all referred candidates shall be provided information on: 9 1.
+10 (d) beginning on October 1 st , 2020, one must be a-cleared as an attending Paramedic by 11 Alachua County's Medical Director prior to promotion (or obtain "paramedic 12 clearance"); however,- employees hired before October 1st, 2020 may test for promotion 13 and if placed on an Eligibility Promotional list, will be required to obtain paramedic 14 clearance prior to being promoted.
+Such employees will keep their relative position on 15 the Eligibility Promotional list until they obtain paramedic clearance or the list expires.
+16 Where, as among the employees concerned, factors (a) and (b) are equal, factor (c) shall 17 govern.
+18 Prior to the testing process, all referred candidates shall be provided information on: 19 1.
 Components that make up the testing process, for example written exam, practical 20 scenario, written essay, oral interview etc. 21 2.
 Reference materials utilized to build the test.
 22 3.
 Overall scoring methodology to include minimal score to proceed or pass and 23 overall weighted scoring utilized for final ranking.
-24 In the event the job opening is to be filled by consideration of applicants not employed by the 25 County, applicants from the bargaining unit shall be compared with non-employee applicants and if factor (a) considerations are equal, factor (c) shall govern selection to fill the job.
+24 In the event the job opening is to be filled by consideration of applicants not employed by the 25 County, applicants from the bargaining unit shall be compared with non-employee applicants 26 and if factor (a) considerations are equal, factor (c) shall govern selection to fill the job.

 Section 7.4.
 Job Posting.
-If a position covered by this Agreement becomes vacant the applicants that has been prepared from previous postings and recruitments, or from the Special
+If a position covered by this Agreement becomes vacant the vacancy may be posted for a minimum of ten working days on the County's website.
+The County may elect not to post each individual position vacancy in order to fill a position from a list of applicants that has been prepared from previous postings and recruitments, or from the Special Recruit program.